 11. Kayak through the mangroves

 A bit further down the road on the very south end of this island chain is Lido Key.
-You’ll need a tour reservation and a rental car to get there, but it’s absolutely worth the trip!
+You’ll need a tour reservation and a rental car to get there, but it’s absolutely worth the trip, and by far one of my favorite things about this area!

 This was one of my highlights of my trip to Anna Maria Island!